hotosm/learnosm/_posts/en/0200-12-23-id-editor_en.md

 - TOC
 {:toc}

-The iD is the browser-based OpenStreetMap editor. iD is fast and easy to use, and allows mapping from various data sources such as local knowledge, aerial imageries, GPS, Field Papers or Mapillary.
+The iD is the browser-based OpenStreetMap editor. iD is fast and easy to use, and allows mapping from various data sources such as local knowledge, aerial imagery, GPS, Field Papers or Mapillary.

 The iD editor is a great way to edit for small and easy changes that don't require the advanced features of [JOSM](/en/josm/) (a more advanced mapping editor).
 This chapter demonstrates the basics of editing with iD.